 Provided, That any such information as well as any information on utilization or efforts at obtaining utilization obtained as part of a proceeding under section 203 of this chapter shall be treated by the Federal agency as commercial and financial information obtained from a person and privileged and confidential and not subject to disclosure under section 552 of title 5

 This provision fails the public in two ways.
 First, though it insists that a standard patent rights clause must include the “right” of a federal agency to require reporting, it does not require any federal agency to exercise that right.
-But reporting on use of inventions made in subvention funding is fundamental to the legitimacy of subvention funding.
+But reporting on use of inventions made with subvention funding is fundamental to the legitimacy of subvention funding.
 Second, any reporting that an agency does require is to be treated as if it is excluded by FOIA, even if it is not excluded by FOIA.

 The first part of (c)(5) must require reporting, and that reporting must go as well to a federal agency that does not provide subvention funding for research.